1501 – 1523 33 Ave SW

 Marda Loop continues to experience growth, and we want to support this growth.

-The proposed “1500” is located within an area that is rapidly evolving towards a mid-rise, medium-density environment, as envisioned in the Marda Loop Streetscape Master Plan, thereby supporting the continued social and commercial vibrancy of Marda Loop and 33rd Ave Main Street.
+The proposed “1500” is located within an area that is rapidly evolving towards a mid-rise, medium-density environment, as envisioned in the West Elbow Communities Local Area Plan and the Marda Loop Streetscape Master Plan, thereby supporting the continued social and commercial vibrancy of Marda Loop and 33rd Ave Main Street.

 Amenity Access